RedisLabs/redislabs-docs/content/rs/databases/active-active/causal-consistency-crdb.md

 where N represents the number of instances used by the Active-Active database.

 As a result, network traffic is increased by a factor of (N-2).
-The memory consumed by each instance and overall performance are also impacted when casual consistency is activated.
+The memory consumed by each instance and overall performance are also impacted when causal consistency is activated.

 ### Enable causal consistency